ONSdigital/dp-cli/repository_creation/MAIN_TO_MASTER_GUIDE.md

-## Converting 'main' branch to 'master'
+# Converting 'main' branch to 'master'

-### Description
+## Description

-ONSdigital is moving towards the convention of naming the previously known `master` branch to `main`.
+ONSdigital is moving towards the convention of naming the previously-known `master` branch to `main`.
 The repo-generation tool in this repository now generates repositories with the branches `main` and `develop`.
-However, our CI infrastructure requires a refactor for us to complete this migration of using `main`.
-In the interim branches should use `master` instead of `main`.
-Below should act as a guide on how to complete this.
+However, our CI infrastructure requires a refactor for us to complete this migration to using `main`.
+In the interim, app repos should use `master` instead of `main`.
+The below is a guide on how to complete this.

 ### What needs changing